Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Do I Have to Give Up All of My Assets in Bankruptcy?

-In considering bankruptcy, the fear of losing all assets often holds people back from making this often-beneficial decision.
+In considering bankruptcy, the fear of losing all assets often holds people back from making this often beneficial decision.
 For the court to reduce or eliminate debt, they will need to examine your assets and determine what you can keep and what you’ll have to give up.
-If you’re thinking about filing for Chapter 7 or Chapter 13 bankruptcy, you may be relieved to learn that many types of personal property, including your homestead, are applicable for exemption.
+If you’re thinking about filing for Chapter 7 or Chapter 13 bankruptcy, you may be relieved to learn that many types of personal property, including your homestead, are eligible for exemption.
 Exempt assets are those you get to keep at the end of your bankruptcy case.

 With the advice of a reliable bankruptcy attorney, you can get relief from bankruptcy while protecting as much of your assets as possible.